nobodyisnobody/write-ups/Google.CTF.2022/pwn/FixedASLR/README.md

 so, two question come to my mind:

-+ are this little bit spitting things secure ?
++ is this little bit spitting thing secure ?

 + is it possible to recover initial state from a known output ?